inesiscosta/Pac-Man/README.md

 # Pac-Man Modified
-Project for my Computer Architecture class.
+Computer Architecture class project.
+A modified version of the classic game PAC-MAN written in PEPE-16 Assembly.